-- Rolling Hills Bank & Trust is in compliance with the guidelines and regulations of keeping customer information secure.
+- Rolling Hills Bank & Trust is compliant with the guidelines and regulations of keeping customer information secure.

 - The online banking is monitored 24/7 for any unusual activity.

-- Your user name must contain 4 alpha characters, 1 numeric, and 1 special character.
-After several unsuccessful logon attempts, your account will be disabled as a precaution.
+- Your user name must contain a minimum of 6 characters, being a mixture alpha, numeric, and select special characters.
+After several unsuccessful logon attempts, your account is disabled as a precaution.

 - Your session will time out after a specified amount of time due to inactivity.